Updated: Jul 3

 Mom left for work around 5:30 pm.
 Dinner was always at 4:30 as Dad went to work at 5 pm and slept until 11 am the next day.
 This meant we saw him from afterschool (3) until he went to work at 5pm and on the weekends when he wasn’t playing golf, which he did every weekend.
 When we did spend time with him, he didn’t really know what to do with two little girls – so when he was coaxed by our mom to spend time he would take us to play mini-golf.
 He liked to take us there because that way he could practice his putting game and teach us something about the sport he loved.
 It made my sister and I happy to just be spending time with him.
 We liked playing mini-golf.
 In fact my home town mini-golf course is the one that was used in the filming of the movie "American Grafitti.
 Do you remember the big green dinosaur and the flying duck?
 Watch the movie and you will see the duck when the characters walk in and head to the pinball machines.
 Gotta be quick tho - it's only a 3 second shot.
 I couldn't find a photo for you.
 I tried.

 My sister Kim and I always said yes to mini-golf because one time our mom said - why don't you take then to see a movie.
 So he loaded us in the car on two separate movie outings.
 The first was to see Lawrence of Arabia.

 Really dad!!??
-I was like 7 years old.
-This is a free image of a camel - could of been used in the movie.
+I was like 7 years old, this movie was clearly for adults.
+This is a free image of a camel walking in the desert and the only part of the movie I can even remember.
 I did not understand that movie one bit.
 It was so boring.
 The second movie he took us to was Jaws.

 This is not that mechanical shark.
 This is a free image of a shark that looks like it. that movie scared me so much!!
 Now I won't swim in the ocean.